firmata/protocol/stepper-2.0.md

 Includes optional support for acceleration and deceleration of the motor.

-Also includes multiStepper support which allows groups of steppers to be simultaneously passed different ```to``` values and the duration of their movements will match.
+Also includes multiStepper support which allows groups of steppers to be simultaneously controlled.
 Up to five multiStepper groups can be created.
 The total number of steppers is still limited to 10.

+Stepper 2.0 sends and receives floats in a custom format described at the end of this document.

 Example files:
  * Version 2.0 of the stepper protocol has not yet been implemented.